ReddyLab/CRADLE/README.md

 - h5py (>= 2.6.0)
 - Cython (>= 0.24.1)
 ```
-Those dependencies will be automatically installed when you install CRADLE either with pip or git repository.
+These dependencies will be automatically installed when you install CRADLE either with pip or git repository.

 ## Commands
 ```
-cradle {correctBias, correctBias_stored, callPeak}
+cradle <correctBias | correctBias_stored | callPeak> [options]
 ```

 ### 1) correctBias